Deltares/MeshKernelPy/README.md

 ## Mesh orthogonalization

-Finite volume staggered flow solvers require the mesh to be as much orthogonal as possible.
+Finite volume staggered flow solvers require the mesh to be as orthogonal as possible.
 MeshKernel provides an algorithm to adapt the mesh and achieve a good balance between mesh orthogonality and smoothness.

 ![](https://raw.githubusercontent.com/Deltares/MeshKernelPy/main/docs/images/MeshOrthogonalization.jpg)

 ## Mesh refinement

 A mesh can be refined in areas based on samples or polygon selections.

 ![](https://raw.githubusercontent.com/Deltares/MeshKernelPy/main/docs/images/GridRefinement.jpg)